Kinky (band): Kinky

 In 2002, they joined Cake, De La Soul, The Flaming Lips, Hackensaw Boys, and Modest Mouse on the Unlimited Sunshine Tour in the U.S - the band also appeared at the Coachella Valley Music and Arts Festival.

 Atlas

 In late 2003, the band released Atlas, their second studio album, the most alternative album of the band by far.
 Singles from Atlas included "Presidente", "Snapshot" and "La Hija del Caníbal".

 Reina

 In mid 2006, the band released Reina in an attempt to return to their electronic sound.
 Singles in the U.S. included "Sister Twisted" and "Uruapan Breaks"; in Mexico and Latin America, the song "A Dónde Van Los Muertos?" became a massive hit.
 Other Latin American singles included "León" and "Una Línea de Luz".
+Their cover of Wall of Voodoo's "Mexican Radio" was used in the soundtrack for the video game Need for Speed: Undercover.

 Barracuda

 In 2008, Kinky released their fourth studio album Barracuda which was co-produced with Money Mark (Beastie Boys).
 With the hit songs "Hasta quemarnos" and "Those Girls", it launched the band on a world tour for two years.